massmux/nimblenode/README.md

 # Nimble Node

-Setup a Neutrino node with LIT and Letsencrypt in seconds on a tiny VPS
+Setup a Lightning Neutrino node with LIT and Letsencrypt in seconds on a tiny VPS

 ## Install and run